McMasterRS/lm_web-security/sso.md

 We added a `ProfileContent` function that is used to render the user's profile information.
 The `ProfileContent` component above is only rendered if the user is successfully authenticated since it is wrapped in an instance of `AuthenticatedTemplate`.
 Otherwise, a message indicating a user is not authenticated is rendered.

+## Sending Tokens to The Backend

+You can use headers or secure cookies to send tokens from the frontend to the backend.
+Tokens can be used to validate the user identity in the backend.
+Never send tokens or sensitive information in query parameters.